sigsum/log-go/doc/setup.md

 Primary and secondary nodes need different types of trees to be configured in the database.
 On the primary, create a tree using
 ```
-createtree -admin_server=localhost:6962
+createtree -admin_server=localhost:6962 | tee trillian-tree-id
 ```

-Record the numerical id of the new tree, which is written on standard output, it should go in a `tree-id=...` line in the config file.
+The numerical id of the new tree is written on standard output, and above it is recorded in a file, to be passed on a `trillian-tree-id-file=...` line in the config file.

 On the secondary node, instead run
 ```